olivercalazans/nmapy/README.md

 <h1 align="center"> NetXplorer </h1>

 **NetXplorer** is a command-line tool developed in Python for network analysis and exploration.
-Inspired by the functionality of Nmap, it allows users to gather information about active devices and services, providing a simple and efficient interface for Linux users.
+It allows users to gather information about active devices and services, providing a simple and efficient interface for Linux users.
 What it can do:

 <br>